Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Favorites:** Add the vehicle to the **favorites** module.

 ## Vouchers
-This view lists all vouchers created by companies.
+Inside this section you can view a list of all vouchers created by companies.
+To make queries easier, there is a panel of filters at the top.

 ![Vouchers](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Vouchers.PNG)